SerenTera/DressUpYourFriends/README.md

 A Tera Proxy Module to change the look of your friends, enemies or anyone in your visible vicnity.
 Appearance is Client Sided!!!
 Using the commands on anyone will cause their equipped costumes/equipment to change to look like yours.
 Currently copies every costume/equipment on you, but appearance (skintone,hair,face etc) is unaffected.

 Might cause some lags in heavily populated areas?
 Does not seem so from tests.
 But you can just disable the module and this clears all entry and effectively prevents the logging of targets.
-Might however be a cause of lag due to hooking of skill packets.
-If so, comment the hooking of 'C_START_INSTANCE_SKILL' out.

 Yes i know the code is messy af with comments everywhere.
 Just don't look LUL, i'm new to JS.
 Feel free to share, this is harmless, but risk is on you since you are using a proxy anyway.